Paying your tuition or accommodation fees

 If someone else, such as a relative, is paying your fee they can use the methods above.
 There is a different process if a sponsor has agreed to pay all or part of your tuition fee.

-The fees to be charged by the University will be updated on the University website and if there is any inconsistency between a print publication (such as the prospectus) and the website, the website should be taken as correct
+The fees to be charged by the University will be updated on the University website and if there is any inconsistency between a print publication (such as the prospectus) and the website, the website should be taken as correct.
+However, the fee will be the amount quoted in your offer letter/email, which takes into account any discounts or scholarships.

 The University will not increase the Tuition Fee you are charged during the course of an academic year.
 If you are studying on a programme of more than one year’s duration, the tuition fees for subsequent years of your programme are likely to increase each year.